Mum who stole £1.5 million from small family business to pay back just £61,000

 Jeffrey Jones, representing the defendant, said: “She also had an entrenched gambling problem – she has gambled ridiculously.”

-Jailing her, Judge Shomon Khan told Smith: “They lost a life-changing amount of money.
+Jailing her, Judge Shomon Khan told her: “Your victims lost a life-changing amount of money.

 “You used members of the family to cause divisions in the family to manipulate them.